 what you do about your problems

-what is important to you in life your strengths
+what is important to you in life and your strengths

 Over our sessions, you can expect that we will work as a team to move towards the life you want.
 To do this, we use your knowledge, ideas, and skills (you are the expert on your life, not me!) as well as the evidence-based strategies that I can bring as a psychologist.
-It also requires active practice on your part; I am only here to shine the light on areas you might not have looked at, help you find your answers, and walk alongside you as you move forward.
+It requires active practice on your part; I am only here to shine the light on areas you might not have looked at, help you find your answers, and walk alongside you as you move forward.
 As we work together, I often ask people to notice their thinking and behaviour patterns, try to do new things, and then come back to tell me how it went.

-Talking about these things can be hard at times, and can make you feel tired afterwards - so please make sure you are extra kind to yourself on the day of your appointments.
+Talking about these things can be hard and can make you feel tired afterwards - so please make sure you are extra kind to yourself on the day of your appointments.

 How do you work with young people and their families?

-I work with young people aged 12 and over.
-At the first appointment, I give the child or young person the choice of whether they would like to see me alone, or with a parent/caregiver for some or all of the session.
+In short: I work with young people aged 12 and over.
+At each appointment, I give the child or young person the choice of whether they would like to see me alone, or with a parent/caregiver for some or all of the session.

 Children and young people have adults who are important in their life (e.g., parents, caregivers, school staff), so I work with them too if it is needed.
 I also try to update parents on how their child is going every so often.
 I negotiate these conversations carefully with the young person so that their privacy is respected while also keeping their important people in the loop.
-For example, I am up front with the young person about who I’m talking to, when I plan to do so, and what I will say to them; I also debrief the young person on the conversation if they weren't there to hear it, I let the young person know what happened.
+For example, I am upfront with the young person about who I’m talking to, when I plan to do so, and what I will say to them.
+If people speak to me about the young person while they're not there to hear it, I let the young person know what happened.

-As it is my job to keep my clients as safe as possible, I keep parents/caregivers informed if there is any risk to their child or to others.
+As it is my job to keep my clients as safe as possible, I keep parents/caregivers informed if there is any risk to their child or others.
 I will always let the young person know if this needs to happen (I will not do this behind their back).

 What if something doesn't feel right with my counselling sessions?

 There will be times like this in any working relationship, especially when we are talking about very personal topics.
 Perhaps I might not have understood you, you want to work on something else, you feel our approach isn't working, and/or you're feeling uncomfortable in some way.
 Please let me know; I will not be offended because this is a normal part of the job.
-In fact, I like to know as it means you and I can try to fix the issue; I cannot fix what I don't know.
+I like to know as it means you and I can try to fix the issue; I cannot fix what I don't know.
 I will ask you what you noticed and share my thoughts, and we can then work out a way to move forward.